desflaherty/milestoneproject2/README.md

 Devices tested on include: Galaxy S5, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Desktop PC.
 Browsers tested were Google Chrome,Internet Explorer and Firefox.
 Also the Safari browser on iPhone.

-Although D3 is made for desktop media queries were introduced with a scroll allow value in the CSS file so that the charts can be scrolled across on smaller device screens such as mobile.
+Although D3 is made for desktop, media queries were introduced with a scroll allow value in the CSS file so that the charts can be scrolled across on smaller device screens such as mobile.

 The criteria used for testing included: